Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Problem formulation of constrained Langevin sampling

 \section{Problem formulation of constrained Langevin sampling}

 In this section, we provide a mathematical formulation of constrained sampling: given a generative model and a constraint set, our goal is to generate samples from the conditional distribution supported on the constraint set.
-This constrained distribution arises in many applications where generated samples must strictly satisfy known physical constraints.
-We pose the problem in the framework of the Langevin Monte Carlo algorithm~\cite{rossky1978}, a fundamental method that underlies many modern generative modeling frameworks.
+Such constrained distributions arise in many applications where samples must strictly satisfy known physical laws.
+We adopt the framework of the Langevin Monte Carlo algorithm~\citep{rossky1978}, a foundation of modern generative modeling frameworks.
 The application to deep generative models is discussed in Section~\ref{subsection:applicability}.

-\paragraph{Langevin Monte Carlo} Sampling algorithms aim to generate random variables following a target distribution assumed to admit a density of the form~$p(x) := \eexp{-f(x)}/Z$ on~$\R^d$, where~$f(x)$ is called the potential function and is assumed to be differentiable.
-The Markov chain Monte Carlo methods design iterative algorithms producing samples~$(x_t)$ whose distribution~$q_t$ converges to~$p$.
+\paragraph{Langevin Monte Carlo} Consider a target distribution with density $p(x) = \eexp{-f(x)}/Z$ on $\R^d$, where $f(x)$ is a differentiable potential.
+Markov chain Monte Carlo methods design iterative algorithms producing samples~$(x_t)$ whose distribution~$q_t$ converges to~$p$.
 Among them, the Langevin Monte Carlo algorithm plays a central role.
-It requires access to the gradient of the potential~$\nabla f(x)$, also called the score function~\cite{hyvarinen2005estimation}, and performs noisy gradient descent updates
+It requires access to the gradient of the potential~$\nabla f(x)$, also called the score function~\citep{hyvarinen2005estimation}, and performs noisy gradient descent updates with a step size~$\tau$ as

-where~$\tau$ is the step size.
-Under standard assumptions, the stationary distribution of the Markov chain converges to~$p$~ \cite{durmus2019analysis}.
+Under standard assumptions, the chain converges to $p$, the target distribution~\citep{durmus2019analysis}.